-The government of India has laid significant emphasis on the promotion of domestic solar panel and module manufacturing, however, when it comes to utilization on projects, imports are still favoured by the industry.
+The government of India has laid significant emphasis on the promotion of domestic solar cells and solar panel manufacturing, however, when it comes to utilization on projects, imports are still favoured by the industry.
 The Union Minister for Power and New and Renewable Energy RK Singh has laid out the many steps that the government has taken to enhance the domestic manufacturing capacity and functionality of solar panel equipment.

 These steps include: